 4. The manufacturing mindset

-To prove yourself, you don't ask your boss how to do your job.
-So you decide what is important, what your priorities should be.
-Given that your boss is your most important customer, the fact that you decide what is important to him or her means that you are operating with a manufacturing mindset.
+To prove yourself, you don't your boss to have to tell you how to do your job.
+So YOU decide for yourself what's important, what your priorities should be.
+Given that your boss is your most important customer, the fact that YOU decide what is important to him or her means that you're operating with a manufacturing mindset.
 A business is guilty of the manufacturing mindset when it decides what products customers should want.
 The marketing mindset means making more effort to find out what customers want.

 In the manufacturing mindset you are throwing darts in the dark.
 How confident can you be of hitting the target if you're in the dark?
 So, to improve your confidence in this situation, start thinking of your boss as a customer.
 Instead of avoiding your boss, proactively seek more of this critical customer's time, within reason.
-Go beyond asking what those priorities are to deeper analytical questions to diagnose needs that your boss might not be aware of.
+Go beyond asking what those priorities are to ask deeper analytical questions to diagnose needs that your boss might not be aware of.
 Such questions might also help your boss think more broadly about issues too.
 Getting such regular updates on your boss's changing needs can enable you to gain a sharper focus on critical priorities which could enhance your confidence.

 There is a common theme underlying all of these causes of low self confidence and that is the tendency for managers to be autonomous decision makers, the need to prove their worth by generating solutions and wanting to call the shots.
 This problem is partly driven by the drives of individuals and partly by organizational culture.